Concordium/concordium.github.io/source/shared/net/nodes/troubleshoot-ubuntu.rst

 .. code-block:: console

-   -rw-r--r-- 1 concordium-mainnet-node concordium-mainnet-node 3.5G Nov 19 23:32 blockstate-0.dat
+   blockstate-0.dat
-   -rw-r--r-- 1 concordium-mainnet-node concordium-mainnet-node 2.3G Dec  6 12:00 blockstate-1.dat
+   blockstate-1.dat
-   -rw-r--r-- 1 concordium-mainnet-node concordium-mainnet-node 1.3G Jan 19 08:17 blockstate-2.dat
+   blockstate-2.dat
-   drwxr-xr-x 2 concordium-mainnet-node concordium-mainnet-node 4.0K Nov 19 16:55 treestate-0
+   treestate-0
-   drwxr-xr-x 2 concordium-mainnet-node concordium-mainnet-node 4.0K Nov 19 23:32 treestate-1
+   treestate-1
-   drwxr-xr-x 2 concordium-mainnet-node concordium-mainnet-node 4.0K Dec  6 12:00 treestate-2
+   treestate-2

 But because of the error it might look like this:

 .. code-block:: console

-   -rw-r--r-- 1 concordium-mainnet-node concordium-mainnet-node 3.5G Nov 19 23:32 blockstate-0.dat
+   blockstate-0.dat
-   -rw-r--r-- 1 concordium-mainnet-node concordium-mainnet-node 2.3G Dec  6 12:00 blockstate-1.dat
+   blockstate-1.dat
-   -rw-r--r-- 1 concordium-mainnet-node concordium-mainnet-node 1.3G Jan 19 08:17 blockstate-2.dat
+   blockstate-2.dat
-   drwxr-xr-x 2 concordium-mainnet-node concordium-mainnet-node 4.0K Nov 19 16:55 treestate-0
+   treestate-0
-   drwxr-xr-x 2 concordium-mainnet-node concordium-mainnet-node 4.0K Nov 19 23:32 treestate-1
+   treestate-1

 To fix this error, do the following:

 #.
 Stop any memory heavy applications that are running.
 #.
 Stop the node.
 #.
 Locate the state directory for your mainnet node.
 The state directory for your mainnet node can be found at /var/lib/concordium-9dd9ca4d19e9393877d2c44b70f89acbfc0883c2243e5eeaecc0d1cd0503f478/data/database-v4 (unless you have changed the defaults).
 Inside that there should be a directory database-v4 and inside there is where the treestate-... and blockstate-...dat directories and files are.
 #.
 Delete the offending file.
+In the example above, you delete the blockstate2.dat file since it has no matching treestate file.
 #.
 Restart the node.

 Node crash or database corruption